danielfone/chchruby-compsoc-library/README.md

 Open your browser and visit `http://localhost:3000`.
 You should see a list of books appear.
 Your first tasks are:

-  * Add a book you wrote
+  * Add a book to the library
   * Search for the new book (hmmm, something appears to be broken here!?)
-  * Add yourself as a borrower and check your book out to yourself.
+  * Add yourself as a borrower
+  * Check your new book out to yourself.

 Once you've played around, it's time to fix the application.
 When you run rspec, you'll see about 20 pending specs.
 These are all failing, but because they're marked `pending` rspec doesn't fail the suite.
 Each pending spec is tagged by difficulty, although this is rather subjective.